-Where to record your podcast
+Best places to record your podcast

 If you’re a regular podcast listener, you may have noticed a number of podcasters mentioning that they record from inside their closets.
 They do so for a very good reason.

 When you’re recording your voice, you’re trying to reduce how far your sound waves can bounce and echo.
 The smaller the space, the better.
-But it’s not just the small size inside most wardrobes that makes them great recording spaces — the surrounding clothes help to absorb any reverb.
+But it’s not just the small size inside most wardrobes that make them great recording spaces — the surrounding clothes help to absorb any reverb.
 That means there’s no need to empty out your closet each time you’re ready to record!

 If you’re recording multiple people, though, you’re unlikely to all fit inside a closet.
 In that case, the smaller the room, the better.

 Carpets, curtains, and fabric can help to absorb excess sound.
 The most important places to cover up are the walls directly in front of and behind each speaker, in line with the height of their mouth.
 Foam panels for your walls can be a cheap and effective way to soundproof your room.